State Administration of Quality Management

 The National Quality Management Commission, formerly the State Administration of Quality Management of the Democratic People's Republic of Korea (SAQM) is the North Korean standards organization.
 It oversees standards and metrology, including application of both the metric system and traditional Korean units, in accordance with the 1993 Law on Metrology.
 It is located at 1 Inhung-Dong in Moranbong District, Pyongyang.

 The commission operates under the Academy of Sciences of the Democratic People's Republic of Korea.
 Both are cabinet-level institutions.
-As of January 2020, the commission is lead by Ri Chol-jin.
+As of January 2020, the commission is led by Ri Chol-jin.

 Purview

 The commission is charged with elaborating and realizing state metrological regulation and policy; defining, registering, and maintaining measurement standards and devices; accrediting the North Korean institution of self-calibration; organizing and conducting inspections and supervision to ensure proper use of approved measurements; approving guidelines for measurement calibration within North Korea.

 Subsidiary organizations

 Committee for Standardization of the Democratic People's Republic of Korea

 The Committee for Standardization of the Democratic People's Republic of Korea (CSK) represents the country in international standardization organizations, such as International Organization for Standardization (ISO).